andreasonny83/angular-starter-kit/README.md

 npm run serve:dist
 ```

-This will compile your project in distribution mode and will serve that in
+This will compile your project in distribution mode and will trigger a
-your browser
+web server to listen to your generated `dist` folder.

+Open a browser and navigating to [http://localhost:8000](http://localhost:8000)
+to see the rendered application.

 ## Unit tests